eclipse-tractusx/sd-factory/docs/ARC42.md

 *   Create Self-Descriptions formed on information from the Onboarding Service
-*   Unlock a Private Key from CX-Wallet
-*   Sign Self-Description with CatenaX key
+*   Calls CX-Wallet to sign Self-Description with CatenaX key

 ### High Level Requirement for Release 2